 It is also a highly effective antiseptic and antimicrobial essential oil that can be used effectively with a wide range of conditions including coughs, colds, wounds and fungal infections.
 When used as an inhalant, elemi essential oil can bring relief to respiratory conditions due to its valuable expectorant properties.
 It is particularly good for relieving catarrhal, dry and unproductive coughs.

-On the emotional system elemi oil imparts a strengthening, balancing and centering action which makes it valuable in meditation.
+On the emotional system, elemi oil imparts a strengthening, balancing and centring action which makes it valuable in meditation.
 Use it to stimulate mental ability when you are suffering from stress, nervous exhaustion or simply feeling sluggish.
 Elemi essential oil can be used to help dispel loneliness and create a more positive outlook and encourage hopefulness.

 When blended creatively, elemi essential oil can produce some very interesting results, particularly when used with cardamon, cinnamon, clove, frankincense, lavender, lemon, lemongrass, myrrh, nutmeg and rosemary.

 Copyright © Quinessence Aromatherapy Ltd 2003.
 Written by Geoff Lyth